Company rule in India: Canals

-The enthusiasm, however, proved to be short lived.
-Auckland's successor as Governor General, Lord Ellenborough, appeared less receptive to large-scale public works, and for the duration of his tenure, withheld major funds for the project.
+The enthusiasm, however, proved to be short-lived.
+Auckland's successor as Governor-General, Lord Ellenborough, appeared less receptive to large-scale public works, and during his tenure withheld major funds for the project.
 Only in 1844, when a new Governor-General, Lord Hardinge, was appointed, did official enthusiasm and funds return to the Ganges canal project.
-Although the intervening impasse, had seemingly affected Cautely's health and required him to return to Britain in 1845 for recuperation, his European sojourn gave him an opportunity to study contemporary hydraulic works in Great Britain and Italy.
+Although the intervening impasse had seemingly affected Cautley's health and required him to return to Britain in 1845 for recuperation, his European sojourn allowed him to study contemporary hydraulic works in Great Britain and Italy.
 By the time of his return to India even more supportive men were at the helm, both in the North-Western Provinces, with James Thomason as Lt.
 Governor, and in British India with Lord Dalhousie as Governor-General.
-Canal construction, under Cautley's supervision, now went into full swing.
-A 350-mile long canal, with another 300 miles of branch lines, eventually stretched between the headworks in Hardwar and—after splitting into two branches at Nanau near Aligarh—the confluence with the Ganges at Cawnpore (now Kanpur) and with the Jumna (now Yamuna) mainstem at Etawah.
-The Ganges Canal, which required a total capital outlay of £2.15 million, was officially opened in 1854 by Lord Dalhousie.
+Canal construction, under Cautley's supervision, now went into high activity.
+A 350-mile long canal, with another 300 miles of branch lines, eventually stretched between the headworks in Hardwar and—after splitting into two branches at Nanau near Aligarh—the confluence with the Ganges at Cawnpore (now Kanpur) and with the Jumna (now Yamuna) main stem at Etawah.
+The Ganges Canal, which required a total capital outlay of £2.15 million, was officially opened in 1854 and became fully operational in 1857.
 According to historian Ian Stone:

 It was the largest canal ever attempted in the world, five times greater in its length than all the main irrigating lines of Lombardy and Egypt put together, and longer by a third than even the largest USA navigation canal, the Pennsylvania Canal.